Asad170170/Instagram_app/README.md

 * user can see each other posts
 * user can view or update his profile
 * user can view others profile
+* user can follow each other
+* user can stories
+* user can see each other stories
+* stories will be deleted after one day